apache/beam/website/www/site/content/en/documentation/basics.md

  * [_Schema_](#schema) - A schema is a language-independent type definition for a `PCollection`.
 The schema for a `PCollection` defines elements of that `PCollection` as an ordered list of named fields.
- * [_SDK_](/documentation/sdks/java/) - A language-specific library for pipeline
+ * [_SDK_](/documentation/sdks/java/) - A language-specific library that lets
-   authors to build transforms, construct their pipelines, and submit them to a runner.
+   pipeline authors build transforms, construct their pipelines, and submit them to a runner.
  * [_Runner_](#runner) - A runner runs a Beam pipeline using the capabilities of your chosen data processing engine.